TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 This is a short project.
 During the first week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

 - week 1 (Mar 27): Introduction and project description.
 An overview of OCR.
-- week 2 & 3 (Apr 3 and 10): Team Q&A on algorithms and evaluation plan.
+- weeks 2 & 3 (Apr 3 and 10): Team Q&A on algorithms and evaluation plan.
 - Final presentation (Apr 17)

 ##### Suggested team workflow